stavco9/aws-resources/aws-api/README.md

 ## Limitations

 - **Cloud Control API Coverage**: Not all AWS resource types are supported by Cloud Control API.
-Unsupported types will be skipped.
+Unsupported types will be skipped with a warning.
+Check the [supported resources documentation](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html) for available types.
 - **Rate Limits**: Cloud Control API has rate limits (~10 requests/second).
 Large inventories may take time to complete.
+The script will log throttling errors but does not automatically retry.
 - **Global Services**: Global services (IAM, Route53, etc.) should be queried with `"global"` as the region in `--query-regions`.
+- **Resource Name Mappings**: Some resource types may require manual mapping configuration in `config.py` if they're not already included.
+Watch for WARNING messages about TypeNotFound to identify missing mappings.

 ## Files